Biden to ask Congress for more Ukraine aid after earlier U.S. funding runs dry - NewsBreak

 Biden has so far rejected those calls, leaving many Democrats who face tough reelection campaigns this November frustrated and the billions needed for ongoing COVID-19 care stalled.

-The post Biden to ask Congress for more Ukraine aid after earlier U.S. funding runs dry appeared first on Minnesota Reformer .
+The post Biden to ask Congress for more Ukraine aid after earlier U.S. funding runs dry appeared first on Louisiana Illuminator .

 Comments / 0